jmount1992/jmount1992.github.io/_posts/2023-03-15-UnderstandingTheWeb.md

 A dynamic web-server is one where the server, sometimes referred to as the back-end, constructs the website based on details sent via the client.
 For example, a social media website shows a feed based on who is logged in.
 A dynamic web-server may consist of the following:

 1. The web-server itself which handles HTTP/HTTPS connections and domain logic (e.g., NGINX).
 2. The web-server gateway interface (WSGI) application server.
 The WSGI application server acts as a middle-man, or middleware, between the web-server and your actual server application (e.g., Gunicorn).
 Think of it like a translator between the web-server and the actual application.
-This means you can focus more on your application rather than things like load distribution and multiple process of the web application running.
+This means you can focus more on your application rather than things like load distribution and multiple processes of the web application running.
 3. Your actual server-side application (e.g., Python Flask or Django).

 Now, if you just want to serve a website that doesn't change what it displays based on the user, you can get away with a static webpage.